 - Mr Cenz and Lovepusher have combined to show a woman in deep thought holding a glowing orb seemingly connecting with the future.

-- Ed Hick and Zadok, both formerly part of the 54 Crew, have created an eerie forest scene of connecting twisted trees and mushrooms.
+- Ed Hick and Zadok, both formerly part of the 54 Crew, have created an eerie forest scene connecting twisted trees and mushrooms.

 - Tizer and Captain Kris highlight the links between nature and technology in their image of a robot dancing with a woman.